Trellix: 2008–2014

-In October/November 2009, FireEye participated to take down the Mega-D botnet (also known as Ozdok).
+In Fall 2009, FireEye participated to take down the Mega-D botnet (also known as Ozdok).

 On March 16, 2011, the Rustock botnet was taken down through action by Microsoft, US federal law enforcement agents, FireEye, and the University of Washington.

 In July 2012, FireEye was involved in the analysis of the Grum botnet's command and control servers located in the Netherlands, Panama, and Russia.

-In 2013, Mandiant (before being acquired by FireEye) uncovered a multi-year espionage effort by a Chinese hacking group called APT1.

 In 2014, the FireEye Labs team identified two new zero-day vulnerabilities – – as part of limited, targeted attacks against major corporations.
 Both zero-days exploit the Windows kernel.
-Microsoft addressed the vulnerabilities in October 2014 Security Bulletin.
+Microsoft addressed the vulnerabilities in the October 2014 Security Bulletin.
 Also in 2014, FireEye provided information on a threat group it calls FIN4.
 FIN4 appears to conduct intrusions that are focused on a single objective: obtaining access to insider information capable of making or breaking the stock prices of public companies.

-The group has targeted hundreds of companies and specifically targets the emails of C-level executives, legal counsel, regulatory, risk, and compliance personnel, and other individuals who would regularly discuss confidential, market-moving information.
+The group has targeted hundreds of companies and specifically targets the emails of corporate-level executives, legal counsel, regulatory personnel, and individuals who would regularly discuss market-moving information.
 Also in 2014, FireEye released a report focused on a threat group it refers to as APT28.
 APT28 focuses on collecting intelligence that would be most useful to a government.
 FireEye found that since at least 2007, APT28 has been targeting privileged information related to governments, militaries, and security organizations that would likely benefit the Russian government.

 2015

 In 2015, FireEye confirmed the existence of at least 14 router implants spread across four different countries: Ukraine, the Philippines, Mexico, and India.
-Referred to as SYNful Knock, the implant is a stealthy modification of the router’s firmware image that can be used to maintain persistence within a victim’s network.
+Referred to as SYNful Knock, the implant is a stealthy modification of the router's firmware image that can be used to maintain persistence within a victim's network.

 In September 2015, FireEye obtained an injunction against a security researcher attempting to report vulnerabilities in FireEye Malware Protection System.